defold/doc/docs/en/manuals/project-settings.md

 : A list of URLs to the project *Library URL*s.
 For Defold hosted projects, the URL is found on the project page on the [Dashboard](//www.defold.com/dashboard/)).
 Note that you need read access to the URL.
 For Defold hosted projects, that means you need to be a member of the dependent projects.

 Custom Resources
 : A comma separated list of resources that will be included in the project.
 If directories are specified, all files and directories in that directory are recursively included.
+The resources can be loaded using [`sys.load_resource()`](/ref/sys/#sys.load_resource).

 Bundle Resources
 : A directory containing resource files and folders that should be copied as-is into the resulting package when bundling.
 The directory is specified with an absolute path from the project root, for example `/res`.
 The resource directory must contain subfolders named by `platform`, or `architecure-platform`.